dyzqy/dyzqy/README.md

 ## Welcome🖐
 Hello there, i'm **dyz**! i  make small prototypes on Unity.
 I used to mod Flash Games and was very good at it at one point.
+This is currently my most worked on project 👇
+- [Madness: CN2047](https://discord.com/invite/ZY3fSbKKMQ), was a planned remake of *Madness Accelerant*, turned into Fangame!
+Taking inspiration from Madness Accelerant, Madness Interactive Reloaded, Zombotron and more, i hope to make an engaging game while also not forgetting the core... **Madness.
+Moar Madness**

+## About me🤔
+I'm a programmer, my early programming years started with HTML and later i learnt Unity C#.
+I am active on discord, and i like to mostly talk abou thought invoking discussions.
+I have chosen this year to do somethign great, i want to make a game before reaching 17 years old.
+I'm currently 16, and have till April to make the game.
+Why?
+Well, i like a well rounded number better than 17.

+This year i hope to also achive another thing...
+Commits all year! i want to fill those black squares with a viberant green color, every single one😉

+DM me on discord(dyzqy) as it is the only social platform i use other than NewGrounds.
+Thank you for reading this ramble of a random kid and thank you!

-## Recent Projects
+## Recent Projects❤️
 <!-- [EasyController](https://github.com/dyzqy/EasyController) focuses on making modding & creating levels **easier** on the flash game Stick War 2.-->
 - [Anton Karlov Archive](https://github.com/Qestoski/Anton-Karlov-Archives), made to house all **flash game versions** of the developer AntKarlov!
+(Unintrested for now)
 - [Stick War(flash game) Wiki](https://stickwar.miraheze.org/wiki/Main_Page), a wiki focused on keeping **updated information** about the Stick War flash game series(it is still in its early stage).
-If you are **intrested** in helping, dm me on discord!(#dyzqy)
+If you are **intrested** in helping, dm me on discord!(#dyzqy) (Unintrested for now)
-- [Madness Accelerant Remake](https://discord.com/invite/ZY3fSbKKMQ), a remake of *Madness Accelerant*!
-Made to remake systems so the parts are ready for use when other games are planned :)